colinleach/r_concepts/concepts/vector-filtering/about.md

 # About

-We saw in the `vectors` topic that a vector can be used in a conditional expression, giving a vector of booleans.
+We saw in the `vectors` concept that a vector can be used in a conditional expression, giving a vector of booleans.
 This in turn can be used in functions such as `all()` and `any()`.

 ```R
 > v <- c(4, 7, 10)